 I think there are a lot of risks involved with having this done, and not just physical ones.
 There are so many unknowns right now about where this technology could be taken in the future that it just seems like a science fiction crazy concept to me right now.
 What about liability?
 What if a person gets an infection or experiences infection from having it removed?
 Who is footing the bills for that?
 The potential liability seems like too big of a risk.

 From someone who is allergic to mercury based preservatives, what if someone is allergic to something in this microchip?
 I think some of these questions lead to even more questions, which I don't think there are answers for yet.
 There are claims that these microchips are biologically safe, but are they really?
 Who knows what the ramifications might be years down the road.
 But then, I guess you could say the same thing for hazardous workplaces that expose employees to things like asbestos.

-The World is not Perfect and Why Would We Trust Companies This Much?
+Why Would We Trust Companies This Much?

 In a perfect world, if companies were actually honest and trustworthy.
 Who am I kidding.
 I think a lot of them are so focused on the almighty dollar they would "sell their mother for money" as the saying goes.
 So why would I ever be so trusting as to have a microchip inserted into my hand?
 How do you know they're being truthful about what information they'll get from this chip?
 Maybe I'm just too independent and ask too many questions!

 I read something about how hypothetically, medical information and data about a person's health could be obtained from this technologically.
 Where does this put the HIPAA laws?
 How do employees really know what is going to happen to this information?

 For animals who cannot speak and don't always know their way home if they become lost, microchip technology makes a lot of sense.
 For people who are employees of a company, not so much.
 At least in my opinion.
 For those who want to have a chip inserted, go for it.
 But as for me, I'll pass.
 There are just too many questions that have not yet been answered!